kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

 Understanding the configuration file
 ------------------------------------

-The configuration files, server.xml and client.xml, are mostly the same.
-They each include one <bean> definition which has two properties.
+The configuration files server.xml includes one <bean> definition which has two properties.

 The first property specifies the information needed to set the Instrumentation manager and JMX manager enabled property.
 The second property specifies the information needed to set the MBServer to use the PlatformMBeanServer, the JMXConnectorServer's basic run mode, and the JMXConnectorServer's connector URL.

-In writing this file, refer to the schema and XML metadata files that are included within the resources directory under the Celtix installation.
+To write this file, refer to the schema and XML metadata files that are included within the resources directory under the Celtix installation.
 The tutorial "Using Celtix Configuration" presents a detailed discussion on how these files are used to compose the